 The Co-op offers Members the option of purchasing part of their electricity from renewable, or green, energy sources.
 Electricity from renewable energy sources includes power generated from wind turbines or from power plants burning agricultural crop residue or other plant material like switch grass.
-Electricity from renewable sources is more expensive to generate than power from coal-fired power plants, the predominate source electricity for Missouri's electric cooperatives, but some Members wish may to supplement the electricity they use with green power.
+Electricity from renewable sources is more expensive to generate than power from coal-fired power plants, the predominate source electricity for Missouri's of electric cooperatives, but some Members wish may to supplement the electricity they use with green power.

 Members may choose to buy 100 Kilowatt Hour blocks of electricity from renewable sources and must commit to buying the power for one year.
-Because renewable energy is more expensive, Members wishing to purchase blocks of renewable energy will be charged the additional premium cost, on amount the renewable power they buy.
+Because renewable energy is expensive, Members more wishing to purchase blocks of renewable energy will be charged the additional premium cost, based on amount of the renewable power they buy.
 Only those Members wishing to buy renewable energy blocks will be charged the additional cost.